Feb 25, 2018

 2. Contains a material that has the potential for engulfing an entrant

 3. Has an internal configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls or by a floor which slopes downward and tapers to a smaller cross-section OR

 4. Contains any other recognized serious safety or health hazard

-Let’s begin with the space itself.
-Any time you remove covers to openings, especially at ground level, it has to be guarded immediately by a railing, temporary cover, or other temporary barrier that will prevent an accidental fall through the opening.
+Let’s begin with the actual space.
+Any time you remove covers to openings, especially at ground level, it has to be guarded immediately by a railing, temporary cover, or another temporary barrier that will prevent an accidental fall through the opening.

 You always want to address safety outside the space, before beginning work - addressing the space itself.
 This means identifying any potential hazards that may impact ground workers outside, but also those that may create hazards inside the space.
 For example, any generators or other combustion engines (like from service trucks) that may be running nearby and could create a carbon monoxide hazard entering the space.